crfranch/python-challenge/README.md

 # Python Challenges

-# I have created a series of directories for various concepts in Python.
+* I have created a series of directories for various concepts in Python.
 I have used folder names corresponding to the challenges.

-# For applications I've built, refer to **PyBank** (financial data) and  **PyPoll** (voting poll data).
+* For applications I've built, refer to **PyBank** (financial data) and  **PyPoll** (voting poll data).

-# Within both of the application folders, I've created a `main.py` file.
+* Within both of the application folders, I've created a `main.py` file.
 This will be the main script to run for each analysis.

 ## PyBank

 ![Revenue](Images/revenue-per-lead.jpg)

-* I've created a Python script for analyzing the financial records of a company.
+* I have written a Python script for analyzing the financial records of a company.
 I've saved my financial data in an excel file as [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

 * I created a Python script that analyzes the records to calculate each of the following: